inhumatesystems/rti-client/cpp/README.md

 - Statically linked library for Linux and Windows 64-bit
 - UE5-compatible library for Linux and Win64

-These can be downloaded from the [latest release](https://gitlab.com/inhumate/rti-client/-/releases/permalink/latest) page.
+These can be downloaded from the [Inhumate Downloads](https://get.inhumatesystems.com/) page.

-For other cases, build the library from source (see below).
+For other cases, build the library from source (see below) and include it in your project.

 ## Quick Start